bitshares/roadmap/README.md

 *BitShares Group* isn't just the only community behind the development of BitShares as we must remember our community is global, containing people from many languages, regions, and cultures.

-*BitShares Blockchain* is always evolving, so [Bitshares Group](https://BitSharesGroup.org) will too.
+*BitShares Blockchain* is always evolving, so [BitShares Group](https://BitSharesGroup.org) will too.
 That's why the site has a simple design system & modular structure.
 We make iterative changes as we learn more about how people use the group site and what the community wants from it.

 ## *BitShares Group* contributions and resources: